PreferredAI/cornac/tutorials/add_metric.md

 ## Adding a metric

-Cornac's evaluation measures are inside the ``metrics`` directory, and they are organized into two main categories, namely _raking_ (e.g., Recall) and _rating_ (e.g., MAE) metrics as illustrated below.
+Cornac's evaluation measures are inside the ``metrics`` directory, and they are organized into two main categories, namely _ranking_ (e.g., Recall) and _rating_ (e.g., MAE) metrics as illustrated below.
 ```
 cornac
 │